-We think of conformism and contrarianism as psychological traits that are possibly stationary in the overall population.
+We think of the distribution of peer-effect heterogeneity as capturing traits that are possibly stationary in the overall population.
 Over the last fifty years, however, the Economics profession has grown in size.
 For example, while we see 1,620 economists from the 1970s cohort, we see 4,970 from the 1990s cohort, and 11,317 from the 2010 cohort.
 The profession also has shifted its sex composition towards women.
-Because the new entrants or women as a whole could differ in their psychological inclinations relative to incumbents, we allow $\mathbf{w}i = (\text{sex}i, O_i)$ to include the authors' sex and community assignment.
+Because the new entrants or women as a whole could differ in their preferences relative to incumbents, we allow $\mathbf{w}i = (\text{woman}i, O_i)$ to include the authors' sex and community assignment dummies.